smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

 The following checks are carried out on the data at the extract phase:
 * A minimum of two shapefiles;
+* The .DNF and .SHP files are present;
 * Some polygons are missing the final point (which should be the same as the first); i.e. are line strings; forcibly polygonise as long as the points are less than (to be specified: likely 20-100m) distance apart;
 * All projection files are the same;
 * The projection file is valid and is supported;